I really couldn’t think of a decent way to kick this off so

-I really couldn’t think of a decent way to kick this off so I figured, “Why not steal from someone who said it better in the first place?”
+I figured, “Why not steal from someone who said it better in the first place?”

 Since 2008 New Era has produced caps for all 30 Major League teams for both players and fans to celebrate our love of the game and our love of our country for Memorial Day and the 4th of July.
 In each of the past few years New Era released a white front panel with a red or navy back panel, and the logo for each team encapsulating the stars and stripes.
 In all years the proceeds went to Welcome Back Veterans, a program which addresses the needs of returning American Veterans and their families.
 For 2012 New Era is releasing a new design.